Netflix/mantis/docs/docs/develop/writing-jobs/word-count.md

 # Writing Your First Mantis Job
 We'll be doing the classic word count example for streaming data for the tutorial section.
 For this example we'll be keeping it simple and focusing on the processing logic and job provider.
 The tutorials are structured progressively to allow us to incrementally build some experience writing jobs without getting overwhelmed with details.
 We'll stream text from a Project Gutenberg book, perform some application logic on the stream, and then write the data to a sink for consumption by other Mantis jobs.
-If you want to follow along check out the [Word Count](https://github.com/Netflix/mantis-examples/tree/master/wordcount) project in the [mantis-examples](https://github.com/Netflix/mantis-examples/) repository.
+If you want to follow along, please check the [Word Count](https://github.com/Netflix/mantis/tree/master/mantis-examples/mantis-examples-wordcount) module in Mantis repository.

 There are a few things to keep in mind when implementing a Mantis Job;